Can a Smell Test Help Identify Traumatic Brain Injury?

 For the study, researchers evaluated over 231 acutely injured polytrauma inpatients at Walter Reed National Military Medical Center who had been air-evacuated from the combat zone in Afghanistan or Iraq.
 All participants in the study were evaluated for traumatic brain injury before being administered a test assessing their sense of smell.

 The sense of smell processes the countless different odors we encounter by sending signals to the brain which associate the information with past memory.
 When memory is impaired, such as in the case of traumatic brain injury, it can be difficult for the brain to properly complete this task.
+The lawyers at law firm in Tulsa said that this can be helpful in numerous ways.
 The researchers believe their findings support this idea, as participants who performed abnormally on the smell test were all found to have abnormalities present on their brain scans.

 “Although it may seem far-fetched that the sense of smell can be used to identify a concealed brain injury, olfactory impairment was commonly used by neurosurgeons in attempts to localize certain brain tumors prior to the use of advanced neuroimaging in the 1980s,” said Xydakis.

 The results lead researchers to conclude similar smell testing could be used in combat theater to help physicians assess which injured troops need immediate neuroimaging.